Nike Skateboarding: Special editions

 In addition to yearly releases, a variety of special edition Nike Dunk SBs have been released.
 The Nike Dunk SB Low Pro SB Tiffany was released in 2005 and, according to the Complex Sneakers website, was one of the brand's first designs to "drive nearly everyone crazy."
-The Nike Dunk SB Tiffany design was also adapted by Nick Tershay, as part of Diamond, his skateboard/streetwear company.Other variations and collaborative releases with popular clothing brands made Nike SB popularity intensify.
+The Nike Dunk SB Tiffany design was also adapted by Nick Tershay, as part of Diamond, his skateboard/streetwear company.
+Other variations and collaborative releases with popular clothing brands made Nike SB popularity intensify.
 Brands like Stüssy, Supreme New York, Staple Design, and Concepts all developed their own version of the Nike SB Dunk that became highly desired.
 The Nike Dunk SB Low Staple "NYC Pigeon" was also initially released in 2005 by Staple Design.
 The shoe made headlines of the New York Post because of a riot that started over the shoe and its release.
 On an interview with Jeff Staple owner of Staple Design, he stated "They were pulling kids off the gate and arresting them, and kids are holding onto the gate not letting go.
 Then it turned into a soccer match.
 Cops called higher level police, like SWAT, and some of the people who came to wait in line brought their own weapons.
 We saw machetes and baseball bats on the ground.
 It was crazy.
 It was just go to a store and buy shoes before that.”
 Nike SB made an impact on what is known today as sneaker culture, and in an article from Hypebeast, which says "the success of SB and my desire to have them to the cool color schemes which allowed us as a community to nickname each shoe and the coinciding box colors that signaled different eras" and with limited product and high demand it added more to the triumph of Nike SB at the time.

 In 2020, Nike partnered with Ben & Jerry’s.
 The NIKE SB Dunk Low Chunky Dunky went on sale in May, and sold out almost immediately.
 The last collaboration with a consumer brand that did this well was a pair made with Heineken almost two decades ago.

+In 2023 Nike SB arguably had their biggest year to date, featuring several limited collaborations Featuring Jarritos, Yuto Horigome, Crenshaw, Supreme, and Born X Raised which had a delayed release due to the passing of Chris "Spanto" Printup the Founder of Born X Raised.
+This collaboration was envisioned by Spanto to represent the streets of LA and sold out in minutes of its release, with many claiming it to be sneaker of the year in 2023.